Un-Urban Experiments: Træna

 Design and Architecture workshop, Træna 2018

-Un-Urban Experiments is an extended workshop gathering students from New York and Scandinavia to work together on concrete design issues between the urban and the «un-urban.» This program is an exciting and rare collaboration between the School of Visual Arts (New York), Umeå School of Architecture (Sweden), the Oslo School of Architecture and Design (Norway), and the Norwegian Centre for Design & Architecture.
+Un-Urban Experiments was an extended workshop gathering students from New York and Scandinavia to work together on concrete design issues between the urban and the «un-urban.» This program was an exciting and rare collaboration between the School of Visual Arts (New York), Umeå School of Architecture (Sweden), the Oslo School of Architecture and Design (Norway), and the Norwegian Centre for Design & Architecture.
 The Municipality of Træna, and the Træna Artist in Residence program are hosting the program, with financial support from the Norwegian Arts Council and The Nordic Culture Point.